Upgrading to Airflow 3¶

 Make sure that your Python version is in the supported list.
 Airflow 3.0.0 supports the following Python versions: Python 3.9, 3.10, 3.11 and 3.12.

-Ensure that you are not using SubDAGs.
-These were deprecated in Airflow 2.0 and removed in Airflow 3.
+Ensure that you are not using any features or functionality that have been removed in Airflow 3.

 Step 2: Clean and back up your existing Airflow Instance¶

-It is highly recommended to make a backup of your Airflow instance specifically including your Airflow metadata DB before starting the migration process.
+It is highly recommended that you make a backup of your Airflow instance, specifically your Airflow metadata database before starting the migration process.

-If you do not have a “hot backup” capability for your DB, you should do it after shutting down your Airflow instances, so that the backup of your database will be consistent.
+If you do not have a “hot backup” capability for your database, you should do it after shutting down your Airflow instances, so that the backup of your database will be consistent.
+For example, if you don’t turn off your Airflow instance, the backup of the database will not include all TaskInstances or DagRuns.

-If you did not make a backup and your migration fails, you might end up in a half-migrated state and restoring DB from backup and repeating the migration might be the only easy way out.
-This can for example be caused by a broken network connection between your CLI and the database while the migration happens, so taking a backup is an important precaution to avoid problems like this.
+If you did not make a backup and your migration fails, you might end up in a half-migrated state.
+This can be caused by, for example, a broken network connection between your Airflow CLI and the database during the migration.
+Having a backup is an important precaution to avoid problems like this.

-A long running Airflow instance can accumulate a certain amount of silt, in the form of old database entries, which are no longer required.
-This is typically in the form of old XCom data which is no longer required, and so on.
-As part of the Airflow 3 upgrade process, there will be schema changes.
-Based on the size of the Airflow meta-database this can be somewhat time consuming.
+A long running Airflow instance can accumulate a substantial amount of data that are no longer required (for example, old XCom data).
+Schema changes will be a part of the Airflow 3 upgrade process.
+These schema changes can take a long time if the database is large.
 For a faster, safer migration, we recommend that you clean up your Airflow meta-database before the upgrade.
-You can use
+You can use the

 airflow db clean

-.For user convenience, this package can also be installed on Airflow 2.x versions, so that DAGs can be modified to reference these Operators from the Standard Provider package instead of Airflow Core.
+.For convenience, this package can also be installed on Airflow 2.x versions, so that DAGs can be modified to reference these Operators from the standard provider package instead of Airflow Core.

-For an easier and safer upgrade process, we have also created a utility to upgrade your Airflow instance configuration as a deployment manager.
+For an easier and safer upgrade process, we have also created a utility to upgrade your Airflow instance configuration.

 The first step is to run this configuration check utility as shown below: